 In many cases I can afford to spend more money on certain things, but I choose not to.
 Instead, I prefer to seek out deals, find ways to earn more money, or do without expensive luxuries if I don’t need them.
 This extends into other aspects of my life as well.
 I try to conserve electricity and other resources, recycle waste, and in general consume less.

 Adjust your budget.
 With more money coming in, your budget will need to be adjusted.
 A household budget is essential to make sure your financial obligations are met.
 The best budget is one that accounts for every cent, allocating money for bills, savings, spending and other financial goals.
 By finding a place in your budget for “extra” money, you are less likely to waste it.

 Need help with your budget?
 Here are the Best FREE Online Money Management Tools.

-Lifestyle inflation is a natural part of life.
 There is nothing wrong with wanting better things or living a better life.
 The problem occurs when lifestyle inflation is taken to the extreme, which can actually hinder your ability to enjoy the lifestyle you have worked so hard to achieve.
 When you balance your spending with your earnings, you can prevent this from happening.